nicoware-dev/hivex/docs/integrations.md

 - Position monitoring
 - Performance analytics

-Need help setting up any of these integrations?
-Check out our [plugin documentation](plugin-hivex.md) for detailed implementation guidance.

 Got questions?
-Our [Discord](https://discord.gg/PLACEHOLDER) community is always here to help with integration support and updates!
+Our [Discord](https://discord.gg/bTRhbRFbzc) community is always here to help with integration support and updates!